mbaddah/petstore-api-tests/docs/TESTPLAN-2.md

 ## Test Cases and Test Data:

-See the `tests` folder for test cases and data.
+See the `tests` folder for test cases and test data.

+The json schema files can be extracted from `https://petstore.swagger.io/v2/swagger.json`.

 ## Entry and Exit Criteria